AMG has adopted best practices in corporate governance, including:

 • Mitigation of dilutive impact of equity awards through share repurchases

-• Significant portion of variable compensation is performance-based equity awards, tied to key business metrics
+• Significant portion of overall variable compensation is in performance-based equity awards, with delivery tied to the achievement of pre-established performance targets based on key business metrics; majority of total equity awards are performance-based

 • A thorough risk assessment process, as described under “Risk Considerations in our Compensation Program” in our most recent Proxy Statement